 3. Listening Skills

 Listening is an important skill to have in a telemarketer.
 This trait helps to listen to a person’s questions, queries, needs, concerns, and doubts so that he can frame his responses as per the personal preference of the customer.

 An essential quality that a telemarketer should have is tenacity and resilience power.
 The telemarketing job is very unpredictable and a person has to face lots of rude behavior and rejections.
 He can make a success in his role only if he is resilient enough to ignore abusive and bad behavior and keep on working

 A telemarketer should speak in a clear and precise voice so that others can hear and understand him correctly.
 He should keep his tone reasonable and enthusiastic so that his approach looks convincing to others.

 A telemarketer should be highly motivated because his role is such that he needs to persuade others to buy from him.
-If he lacks this skill, then how is he going to convince others and generate lead.
+If he lacks this skill, then how is he going to convince others and generate leads?
 Moreover, he needs to be motivated so that he can contact innumerable people and still sound fresh and willing after every individual call.

 7. Keen learner

 A person involved in telemarketing has to be open to learning.
-His willingness should never be in question because his job profile is such that he will have to hold numerous conversations in a day and to be on the look-out to learn new things.
+His willingness should never be in question because his job profile is such that he will have to hold numerous conversations in a day and be on the look-out to learn new things.
 This is possible only when he is a keen learner

 8. Computer literate